DCA-Monster/cartesi-grant-proposal/readme.md

 3.  **Broadened Cartesi Subgraphs Utility**: Our ambition for Cartesi Subgraphs isn't confined to its present capabilities.
 We envision augmenting its utility, ensuring it's adaptable to a plethora of data structures and sources.

-4.  **Augmented Gasless Transaction Capabilities**: Further the gasless transaction module to embrace a broader array of tokens, broadening its appeal and use-case scenarios.
+4.  **Augmented Gasless Transaction Capabilities**: Further the gasless transaction module to add transaction sponsor repayment in bridged tokens logic within the rollup, broadening its appeal and use-case scenarios.

 5.  **Educational Outreach**: Roll out detailed documentation, workshops, and tutorials, facilitating developers in harnessing the new modules, and integrating them into varied DApps.